 Fundraising Discount Cards

-An item that may be very popular for university students are college discount cards.
+An item that may be very popular for university students is college discount cards.
 Students are often budget-conscious, and the local establishments on campus often offer specials to cater to this group.
-Look into offering a fundraising discount card that provides students with savings at local restaurants, bars, fitness centers, retail shops and book stores.
+Look into offering a fundraising discount card that provides students with savings at local restaurants, bars, fitness centers, retail shops, and bookstores.
 These cards typically cost students only $10 and may save students several hundred dollars over the course of the school year.

 Toilet Paper Sales

-In college, it seems pretty common that students run out of the bare necessities.
 Try selling one of life’s necessities to raise money for your cause.
 Your group buys a truckload of toilet paper at wholesale prices and then resells rolls of paper to other groups.
 This is absolutely something people need!
-And, it makes sense approaching groups (perhaps dorms and/or frat houses) that have a lot of people living there, and always need to keep toilet paper stocked.
-Keep some extra on-hand and offer individual packs for sale in high-traffic areas.
-What better way to avoid a trip to the store if you can pick up a needed roll on your way home from class?
+And, it makes sense to approach groups (perhaps dorms and/or frat houses) that have a lot of people living there and always need to keep toilet paper stocked.
+Keep some extra on hand and offer individual packs for sale in high-traffic areas.
+What better way to avoid a trip to the store than you can pick up a needed roll on your way home from class?
 Use funny slogans and stickers to promote your cause, such as “Help wipe out hunger!”

 Budget-conscious college students may not want to purchase something that costs much more than their lunch.
 So offering affordable options are a great idea.
-Colorful silicon bracelets can be imprinted with your group’s message and easily sold after classes, during lunch or at campus events (just fill up your backpack whenever you are out).
-You can make 50% profit by selling the bands for only $2.00.
-Many students have a couple bucks in their pocket, and once they purchase they can show off their support by wearing the wristband.
-The Lance Armstrong Foundation has raised more than $100 million for cancer research with the Live Strong wristband campaign.
+Colorful silicone bracelets can be imprinted with your group’s message and easily sold after classes, during lunch, or at campus events (just fill up your backpack whenever you are out).
+You can make a 50% profit by selling the bands for only $2.00.
+Many students have a couple of bucks in their pockets, and once they purchase they can show off their support by wearing the wristband.